AndiSHFR/Code128B/README.md

    * f|foreground    Optional: Foreground color.
 You can use HTML color codes. i.e. #0080FF.
    * b|background    Optional: Background color.
 You can use HTML color codes. i.e. #0080FF.
    * s|size          Optional: Font size in pixels.
-   * n|notext        Optional: Display the barcode text on the barcode.
-Otherwise only the barcode will be drawn.
+   * n|notext        Optional: Do not display the barcode text on the barcode.
-   * q|quietzone     Optional: Add leading and trailing quiet zone `
+   * q|quietzone     Optional: Add leading and trailing quiet zone.
+   `

 ##Examples